Enielen/files-and-folders/book/part2/part2.md

 #### #5 Avoid "weird" characters

-- <b>Use periods only at the end of the file name</b>, right before the *extension (*extension: the last 2-3 characters that tell you the file format)
+- <b>Use periods only at the end of the file name</b>, right before the *extension (*extension: the last 2-3 characters that tell you the file format).

 - Some characters carry meanings within a computer programming environment, so it’s better to avoid them.
 These characters can be confusing for machines:
 <center>